-At the 2016 Rio Olympics, Emma formed part of the all-conquering 4x100m Freestyle relay team that won gold and set a new world record.
+Qualifying for the 2016 Rio Olympics, Emma shared her experience with brother David who also swam at a national level.
+It was in Rio Emma was part of Australia’s all-conquering 4x100m Freestyle relay team that won gold and set a new world record.

 Emma performed exceptionally well at her home Commonwealth Games on the Gold Coast in 2018, with three individual medals to accompany her three relay golds.

 In 2019, Emma demonstrated her class once again with three golds, two silvers and one bronze medal at the World Championships.

 In the inaugural International Swimming League (ISL), Emma represented the London Roar, finishing third overall in the race for MVP.

 By the time the 2020 Tokyo Olympics arrived, Emma had cemented herself as one of the worlds best swimmers.
 Competing in freestyle, butterfly, and relays, Emma faced the prospect of swimming for 7 Olympic medals.

 9 days later, she finished the swim meet with just that.
 4 gold and 3 bronze.